aosabook/500lines/modeller/chapter.md

 An OpenGL Call List is a series of OpenGL calls that are bundled together and named.
 The calls can be dispatched with `glCallList(LIST_NAME)`.
 The rendering function uses `glCallList` after setting up the matrices.
 Each primitive (`Sphere` and `Cube`) defines the call list required to render it.
 For example, the render list for the Cube primitive draws a cube at the origin with sides of length 1.

-The `PushMatrix` and `PopMatrix` functions in OpenGL provide access to a stack object for saving the status of the matrix.
-We use OpenGL matrix stack to store the matrix state of each `Node` when it is rendered.
+Here we see how `glPushMatrix` and `glPopMatrix` functions in OpenGL allow us to save and restore the state of the ModelView matrix after we are finished rendering the Node.
 Manipulating the ModelView matrix allows us to have a single render list for each type of primitive.
 By setting the OpenGL matrix, we can change the size and location the rendered `Primitive`.
 Notice that the
 `Node` stores its color, location, and scale, and applies the state to the OpenGL state before rendering.
+If the node is currently selected, we make it emit light.
+This way, the user has a visual indication of which node they have selected.

 `````````````````````````````````````````` {.python}
     # class Node